 This condensing furnace is certified for installation as a Direct Vent (2-pipe) appliance.
 Direct Vent (2-pipe) furnaces draw combustion air directly from the outdoors and then vent the combustion products back outside, isolating the entire system from the indoor space.
 It is important to make sure that the whole system is sealed and clearances to combustibles are maintained regardless of the installation being in a confined or unconfined space.
 This section specifies installation requirements for Direct Vent (2-pipe) piping.
-Table 2, (page 8) contains the length of vent and combustion air piping for this type of installation.
+Table 2, contains the length of vent and combustion air piping for this type of installation.

 Provisions must be made during the installation of this furnace that provide an adequate supply of fresh air for combustion and ventilation.
 The combustion air from the outside needs to be clear of chemicals that can cause corrosion.
-The inlet pipe should not be placed near corrosive chemicals such as those listed on page 5.
+The inlet pipe should not be placed near corrosive chemicals such on the list on page 6.